6.5 Grendel vs. 6.8 SPC Head to Head: Which is Better?

 6.8 SPC has a fairly impressive selection of hunting rounds that are pretty easy to find in stock, but that’s about it.
 The low-end cheap ammo doesn’t exist for 6.8 SPC and the high-end match-grade ammo is really hard to find.

-Prices between the two cartridges are fairly even if you’re looking at similar ammo, but 6.8 SPC tends to be slightly more expensive in general.
+Prices between the two cartridges are fairly even if you’re looking at similar ammo.
+But the 6.8 SPC tends to be slightly more expensive in general.

 Build Or Buy